uzh/edf-converter/README.md

 ## How to use Edf2Mat – Toolbox

-There is an `edf2mat_example` script.
+There is an `Example.m` script.
 Have a look at it.
 Type `help` for help

   help Edf2Mat